evkx/evkx.github.io/content/models/zeekr/001/001_Performance_AWD/_index.md

 ### Phone Mirroring

-Furthermore, the Zeekr 001 Performance AWD supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Zeekr 001 Performance AWD supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

 The Zeekr 001 Performance AWD comes equipped with one sound system option:

-- **Yamaha Sound System:**: This system features eight speakers and delivers a maximum output of 200 watts.
+- **Yamaha Sound System:**: Features eight speakers and delivers a maximum output of 200 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.